1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

 My work could be described as bold and striking.
-I enjoy exploring the topics of motivation and empowerment through using bright colours and strong characters in my work.
+I enjoy exploring the topics of motivation and empowerment by using bright colours and strong characters in my work.
 An active lifestyle has helped me improve both my mental and physical health and is now acting as my main source of inspiration.

 3. What is your favourite medium and why?

-I do most of my work digitally through Photoshop and Illustrator as it allows me play with vivid colours that I wouldn’t be able to achieve using other media.
+I do most of my work digitally through Photoshop and Illustrator as it allows me to play with vivid colours that I wouldn’t be able to achieve using other media.

 4. What is your artistic process like?

-I would start with looking for references or inspiration online, unless I have a clear image in my mind, then I would do loads of quick sketches without worrying about proportions or composition – it helps me to warm up and ease into work.
+I would start with looking for references or inspiration online unless I have a clear image in my mind, then I would do loads of quick sketches without worrying about proportions or composition – it helps me to warm up and ease into work.
 I would carry on working in Illustrator and draw the outlines using a Wacom tablet.
 Picking colours used to be a daunting process for me, but I got better at it.

 5. Who and/or what inspires your work?

-I am fascinated by athletes, yogi, dancers and how they are in a complete control over their bodies – it’s almost like they are made of rubber.
+I am fascinated by athletes, yogi, dancers and how they are in complete control over their bodies – it’s almost like they are made of rubber.
 A few of my favourite artists include Matisse, Kelly Anna and Olimpia Zagnoli.

 6. What role does art play in your life?
 How does it change the way you view the world?

 It helps me be more observant of the world and how I can translate my experience graphically.
-Studying art has taught me to notice the beautiful in everyday things.
+Studying art has taught me to notice the beauty in everyday things.
 Every object can become a source of inspiration.